nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

     href="https://www1.nyc.gov/site/doh/data/data-publications/air-quality-nyc-community-air-survey.page#nyccas-pubs">NYCCAS
     Scientific Publications</a>.</p> <p>In the maps below, you can select a pollutant to see how air pollution is distributed throughout the city and how it has changed over time.
-The City’s air quality has changed significantly since NYCCAS began monitoring, as can be seen in the maps below.
+The city’s air quality has changed significantly since NYCCAS began monitoring, as can be seen in the maps below.
 The levels of BC, NO<sub>2</sub>, NO, SO<sub>2</sub> and PM<sub>2.5</sub> have been significantly reduced citywide.
 The areas where